-Datasource: the mechanism that your applications use to store persistent data.
-Consult with your datasource vendor to obtain configuration and optimization details.
+Data store: the mechanism that your applications use to store persistent data.
+Consult with your database vendor to obtain configuration and optimization details.

-When an application user sends a request through a Web browser to your Web server, the server forwards the request to the HTTP adaptor.
+When an application user sends a request through a Web browser to your HTTP server, the server forwards the request to the HTTP adaptor.
 The adaptor then determines which application instance should process the request and forwards the request to it.
 When the application instance receives the request, it performs all the necessary processing to produce a response (a new Web page).
-The instance then sends the response page to the adaptor, which forwards it to the Web server.
-The Web server then forwards the response page to the user's Web browser.
+The instance then sends the response page to the adaptor, which forwards it to the HTTP server.
+The HTTP server then forwards the response page to the user's Web browser.
 This process is illustrated in Figure 2-1.